 - 7. Place oil pan beneath the oil filter.
 Using an oil filter wrench, turn the filter counter-clockwise to remove it. - 8.
 Using a clean dry cloth, clean the filter sealing surface on the engine. - 9.
 Lubricate the o-ring on the new filter with a film of fresh engine oil.
 Check to make sure the o-ring is in good condition. - 10.
-Install the new filter and rotate it clockwise by hand until the filter gasket contacts the sealing surface, then turn it an additional 3/4 to one full turn. - 11.
-Remove the dipstick.
-Add only 4 qts.
-(3.8 l) of the recommended oil at this step.
+Install the new filter and rotate it clockwise by hand until the filter gasket contacts the sealing surface, then turn it an additional 3/4 to one full turn.

+- 11. Remove the dipstick.
+Add only 4 qt (3.8 L) of the recommended oil at this step.
+Do not overfill. - 12.
+Reinstall the dipstick securely. - 13.
+With the motorcycle in an upright, centered position, start the engine and idle for approximately 30 seconds. - 14.
+Stop the engine and add an additional 1 qt (0.95 L) of engine oil.
 Do not overfill.

-12. Reinstall the dipstick securely.

-- 13. With the motorcycle in an upright, centered position, start the engine and idle for approximately 30 seconds. - 14.
-Stop the engine and add an additional 1 qts.
-(0.95 l) of engine oil.
-Do not overfill.
 Overfilling can result in loss of engine performance and an oil-saturated air filter.
 Use a suction device to remove excess oil if overfilled. - 15.
-To ensure the oil level is within the safe operating range, recheck the oil level as outlined in page 61.
+To ensure the oil level is within the safe operating range, recheck the oil level as outlined in page 74.

 After an oil change, the low oil pressure indicator may illuminate when the engine is started.
 If this occurs, do not increase RPM above idle speed until the indicator turns off.
 Operating above idle speed could result in damage to the engine.
+See page 40 for more information.

-16. Dispose of used filter and oil properly.

-17. Reset the oil change life in the instrument gauge.
+- 16. Dispose of used filter and oil properly. - 17.
+Reset the oil change life in the instrument gauge.